xueshengke/Tensor-TNNR/readme.txt

 This code includes the detailed implementation of the paper:

 Reference:
-S. Xue, et~al., Low-rank Tensor Completion by Truncated Nuclear Norm Regularization, International Conference on ***, submitted, 2018.
+S. Xue, W. Qiu, F. Liu, et~al. Low-rank Tensor Completion by Truncated Nuclear Norm Regularization.
+24th International Conference on Patern Recognition, submitted, 2018.

 The code contains:
 |--------------
-|-- tensor_TNNR_main.m        entrance to start the real image experiment
+|-- tensor_TNNR_image.m       entrance to start the image experiment
-|-- tensor_TNNR_synthetic.m   entrance to start the synthetic experiment
+|-- tensor_TNNR_video.m       entrance to start the video experiment
+|-- algorithms/               some advanced algorithms
 |-- function/                 some basic tensor operators
 |-- image/                    directory for original images
 |-- mask/                     directory for various mask types, 300x300
 |-- result/                   directory for saving experimental results
 |-------------

-For the algorithm interpretation, please read our Xue et al. Tensor TNNR paper (2018), in which more details are demonstrated.
+For the algorithm interpretation, please read our Xue et al. (2018) paper in 24th ICPR, in which more details are demonstrated.

 If you have any questions about this implementation, please do not hesitate to contact me.